jarjc001/ConstellationLogger/README.md

 6th week Assessment for Wiley Edge Java course
 Will create a web-based application using tools and skills learned throughout the course and present the project to the rest of the class when the project is complete.

-General Instructions

-The application must be business-oriented and/or address issues to solve a business-related problem.

-Suggestions include, but are not limited to:

-    An app that encourages people to adopt pets
-    An app that tracks planes for an airlines
-    An app that visually tracks mass transit (buses) in a city.
-(Google Maps API) An app that tracks cars for a rental agency
-    An app that tracks traffic accidents in a major city An app that tracks projects such as Habitat for Humanity builds An app that helps run a doctor’s office (patient visits/scheduling) An app that tracks portfolio investments (E-Trade) An app that uses a shopping cart (e-commerce)

-For mine, I will create a Constellations logger web app.
+I will create a Constellations logger web app.
 It will:
 •	Able to search and filter Constellations based on Month and Latitude from a database of Constellations
 •	Able to Create, Modify and view Logs of Constellations
 •	Have multiple users that can only access their Logs

 Requirements